• Skip to primary navigation

 How to Make It

-Put a big pot of water on your stove to boil, add some salt once boiled if you add the salt to the water and then boil, it will evaporate, and your past will be bland.
+Put a big pot of water on your stove to boil, and add some salt once boiled to make your pasta tastier.

 Add your pasta with a few drops of olive oil and cook one minute less than the packet directions (approximately 3-5 minutes).
 Stir your pasta occasionally to stop it from sticking.

-In the meantime, wash your chilli and remove the seeds and dice finely; remove the papery skin from your garlic and mince with a garlic press.
+In the meantime, wash your chilli, remove the seeds and dice finely; remove the papery skin from your garlic then mince with a garlic press.

-• CHOPPING BASIL ON WOODEN BOARD WITH A KNIFE
+CLOSE UP OF CHOPPING DILL, CILANTRO, BASIL ON WOODEN BOARD WITH KNIFE

-Your pasta should be done by now, do a taste it and if it is cooked al dente.
+When your pasta is done by, do a taste test and if it is cooked al dente (more details in tips and questions section below).
 Take it off the stove and drain it well under cold running water to stop the cooking process.

 First, add your capers, then the diced chilli, the minced garlic, and the lemon zest.